City Lights: Plot

-The Tramp returns to work to find himself firedhe has been late once too often.
-A boxer convinces him to fight in a fake bout; they will "go easy" on each other and split the prize money.
-But the boxer flees on learning he is about to be arrested and is replaced by a no-nonsense fighter who knocks the Tramp out despite the Tramp's creative and nimble efforts to keep out of reach.
+A boxer convinces him to fight in a fixed match and split the prize money.
+However, the boxer is replaced at the last minute by a no-nonsense fighter who knocks the Tramp out despite the Tramp's nimble evasions.

-The Tramp encounters the drunken millionaire a third time and is again invited to the mansion.
-The Tramp relates the girl's plight and the millionaire gives him money for her operation.
+The Tramp encounters the drunken millionaire again and is invited to the mansion.
+He relates the flower girl's plight and receives money for her operation.
 Burglars knock the millionaire out and take the rest of his money.
-The police find the Tramp with the money given to him by the millionaire, who because of the knock on the head does not remember giving it.
-The Tramp evades the police long enough to get the money to the girl, telling her he will be going away for a time; in due course he is apprehended and imprisoned.
+The police find the Tramp with the money given to him by the millionaire, who, because of the knock on the head, does not remember donating it.
+The Tramp evades the police long enough to give the money to the flower girl, telling her he will be going away for a time; he is arrested and imprisoned.

-Months later the Tramp is released.
-He goes to the girl's customary street corner but she is not there.
-We learn that the girlher sight restored – now runs a busy flower shop with her grandmother.
-But she has not forgotten her mysterious benefactor, whom she imagines to be rich and handsome: when an elegant young man enters the shop she wonders for a moment whether "he" has returned.

-The Tramp happens by the shop, where the girl is arranging flowers in the window.
-He stoops to retrieve a flower discarded in the gutter.
-After a brief skirmish with his old nemeses, the newsboys, he turns to the shop's window through which he suddenly sees the girl, who has been watching him without (of course) knowing who he is.
-At the sight of her he is frozen for a few seconds, then breaks into a broad smile.
-The girl is flattered and giggles to her employee, "I've made a conquest!"
-Via pantomime through the glass she offers him a fresh flower (to replace the crushed one he took from the gutter) and a coin.

-Suddenly embarrassed, the Tramp begins to shuffle away, but the girl steps to the shop door and again offers the flower, which he shyly accepts.
-She takes his hand and presses the coin into it, then abruptly stops and her smile turns to a look of puzzlement as she recognizes the touch of his hand.
-She runs her fingers along his arm, his shoulder, his lapels, then gasps, "You?"
+When the Tramp is released months later, he goes to the flower girl's customary street corner but does not find her.
+The woman – her sight restored – now runs a flower shop with her grandmother.
+However, she still remembers the mysterious benefactor, whom she mistakes for a wealthy customer.
+The Tramp happens by the shop, where the woman is arranging flowers in the window.
+She watches him get taunted by newspaper boys.
+He stoops to pick up a discarded flower and turns to the shop's window.
+He suddenly sees the woman, who has been watching him.
+At the sight of her, he momentarily freezes, but then breaks into a broad smile.
+The woman giggles to her employee, "I've made a conquest!"
+She offers him a fresh flower and a coin.
+Embarrassed, the Tramp begins to shuffle away, but the woman again offers the flower, which the Tramp shyly accepts.
+She takes his hand and presses the coin into it, then abruptly stops.
+She runs her fingers along his arm and shoulder, then gasps, "You?"
 The Tramp nods and asks, "You can see now?"
-The girl replies, "Yes, I can see now", and presses his hand to her heart with a tearful smile.
-Relieved and elated, the Tramp smiles back.
+She replies, "Yes, I can see now", and presses his hand to her heart with a tearful smile.
+As the film fades, the Tramp smiles back.